 By way of background, my father dedicated his entire life as a medical sculptor to the Shriners Institute in Galveston, Texas.
 It was his first and only job for 40 years!
 The hospital provided free care to children from around the world who suffered burn injuries or who were born with cleft lip and/or cleft palate deformities.
 He made the silicone pressure garment therapy and protheses (silicone ears, noses, eyes, etc.) for these children.
 As I grew up, I spent many summers with him and so I had the opportunity to interact with plastic and reconstructive surgeons at a very young age, which as I stated, led me to dream of being a plastic surgeon.
 Unfortunately, my father suffered a hemorrhagic stroke five years ago, shortly after his retirement.
 This life changing event galvanized my interest in channeling my passion into a charitable cause that would honor my father's legacy.
 Now that I am living my childhood dream of being a plastic surgeon, I have worked hard to build a thriving practice and I am blessed with an incomparable surgical center and team.
 It is my time to give back.
 It would bring me great joy if you would join me in supporting this worthy cause.

-- The foundation’s first mission trip will likely be to a city in Mexico (TBA).
+The foundation's first mission trip will be to a city in Guadalajara, Mexico.
 I am currently coordinating details of the trip.
 It will be a five-day trip that will yield at least two and a half days of operative time.
 The surgical team will be hosted in coordination with the operating facility.
 This well-respected facility coordinates with many similar surgical mission trip teams from around the world.